The Yoredale Way

 Hard on the heels of my previous guide book, I’ve just published my fifth guide book; The Yoredale Way.
 This is the second in a series of three guides, following the rivers that rise on the ridge above the Mallerstang valley on the border of Cumbria and North Yorkshire.

-You can buy the book from its own dedicated website – it costs £10 inc. UK postage: Yoredale Way Book Shop
+You can buy the book from the Pocket Routes website – it costs £10 inc. UK postage: Yoredale Way Book Shop

 The Yoredale Way is a long distance walk that follows the course of the River Ure, from its source on the high fells in the Yorkshire Dales National Park above Kirkby Stephen, to the village of Boroughbridge 73 miles later.
 When connected with the Swale Way, the two routes form a fantastic circular walk!